 The original Nectar mattress has a classic memory foam feel and, while it does contain soft memory foam, the Nectar Lush is more responsive; it should be easier to move around on the Nectar Lush without getting stuck.
 The Nectar is also a bit softer than the Nectar Lush because it features a thicker memory foam layer on top – sleepers should sink into the original Nectar more than they do on the Nectar Lush.

-The Nectar Lush should be more supportive than the Nectar mattress, making it a good match for back sleepers who require more support.
+The Nectar Lush should be more supportive than the Nectar mattress, making it a good mattress for back sleepers who require more support.
 This should apply to heavier back sleepers as well.

 The Nectar Lush is a luxury memory foam mattress that should be a good match for side and back sleepers.